dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T990: Pursuing equity enhances societal opportunities.
+### T990: Wealth should come from hard work and ethical actions.

 |Support|
 |---|